GluuFederation/docs-ce-prod/3.1.3/source/user-management/ldap-sync.md

 * _Max Connections:_ This value defines the maximum number of connections that are allowed to read the backend Active Directory/LDAP server.
-It is recommended to keep the value of 2 or 3.
+By default it is set to 0, which actually means *zero*--not unlimited!
+We recommended setting the value to 2 or 3.

 *_Level:_ TBA
 * _Server:_ This contains the backend Active Directory/LDAP server